 Teens will also enjoy travel to the Galapagos.
 Dedicated teen departures are an excellent way to keep them engaged and excited by traveling with other young travelers of similar age.
 We have found that a great way to intrigue teens is to have them participate, along with the adults, in documenting the trip.
-Have them edit photos and videos creating slide shows and movies that will become important family keepsakes.
+Have them edit photos and videos, creating slideshows and movies that will become important family keepsakes.
 This encourages teens to use their inevitable screen time in a productive and educational way.

 Galapagos Family Cruise Options

 There are many small ships and yachts that will accommodate travel with kids and indeed many companies actively market to this segment of the travel market.
 But not all cruises, in fact only a select few, offer a true family-focused program on a dedicated family departure.
-Family-focused cruises include guides and crew trained to work with younger travelers, activities designed to bring families together through exploration, meals and menus designed with younger travelers in mind and most importantly they should have families of similar ages traveling together.
+Family-focused cruises include guides and crew trained to work with younger travelers, activities designed to bring families together through exploration, meals and menus designed with younger travelers in mind and most importantly they aim to have families of similar ages traveling together.

-In order to offer a dedicated family-focused cruise, a ship should offer scheduled family departure dates that are distinct from standard departures.
-On our site look for the family departure icon on pricing tables of each cruise.
-Be careful not to assume that because a cruise offers a child discount and some onboard activities, that you are booking a family cruise.
+In order to offer a dedicated family-focused cruise, a ship will offer scheduled family departure dates that are distinct from standard departures.
+On our site look for the “theme” departure icon on pricing tables of each cruise as it could signify a family departure.

-AdventureSmith offers great family-focused cruises with excellent guide-to-passenger ratio, fun programs geared for kids like star gazing, menus created with kids in mind and specific departures for young kids and departures for teens.
+AdventureSmith offers great family-focused cruises with excellent guide-to-passenger ratio, fun programs geared for kids like stargazing, menus created with kids in mind and specific departures for young kids and departures for teens.
 Special teen cruises also offer an opportunity for volunteering and cultural exchange in the Galapagos Islands.
-We highly recommend families consider a dedicated family focused cruise.
+We highly recommend families consider a dedicated family-focused cruise.

 Galapagos Family Charter Cruises

 Charter cruises are available aboard any of the ships listed on this website.
-For the best selection of ships and dates charters should be booked at least one year in advance.
+For the best selection of ships and dates, charters should be booked at least one year in advance.
 Booking a family charter over the holidays may require two years advanced planning.
-Read our Galapagos yacht charter guide for more information on charter cruises.
+Read our Galapagos yacht charter guide for more information.

 Customized Family Travel Options

-We work with Ecology Project International, an education and student group travel non-profit dedicated to developing field science partnerships between local experts and high school students to address critical conservation issues worldwide.
+We work with Ecology Project International, an education-based and student-group-travel-focused non-profit dedicated to developing field science partnerships between local experts and high school students to address critical conservation issues worldwide.
 We have arranged for EPI students to guide family groups at the Charles Darwin Research Station, giving the students an opportunity to show off their knowledge and allowing families an authentic interaction with local kids.